-I study the interaction of political and economic systems, mostly in emerging market economies.
-Recently, I have been particularly focused on the question of how social institutions structure identities.
+I study the interaction of political and economic systems around the world, with a special focus on Southeast Asia.
+Recently, I have been thinking about how to relate these systems to social categories.
 I am also interested in how we construct explanations and make inferences in the social sciences.
 You can read my CV here.

-I have a special interest in Southeast Asia, and am a faculty affiliate of the Southeast Asia Program at Cornell (SEAP), co-founder and member of the Executive Board of the Southeast Asia Research Group (SEAREG), and past president of the American Institute for Indonesian Studies (AIFIS).
+I am the Director of the Southeast Asia Program at Cornell (SEAP), editor of the Journal of East Asian Studies (JEAS), and co-founder and member of the Executive Board of the Southeast Asia Research Group (SEAREG).
 I am also a member of the Board of Directors of the Association for Analytical Learning about Islam and Muslim Societies (AALIMS) and the steering committee of the International Political Economy Society (IPES).

-This page has links to my research, including papers and presentation slides, replication materials, and a list of current and past collaborators; and syllabi and other information on the courses that I teach.
+This page has links to my research, including papers and presentation slides, replication materials, and a list of current and past collaborators; and information about teaching and advising, including syllabi and current and former PhD students.
 You might also be interested in my blog.
 Sign up for office hours here.

 322 White Hall